 A truly deep understanding of the magic of Cheez-its requires that one understand the process behind the cracker; learn enough, and you might even be able to whip up a batch of Cheez-Its on your own.
 And the same can be said of effective writing and argumentation.
 One can appreciate the power and the effectiveness of, say, King’s “I Have a Dream” speech, but to appreciate the genius behind the speech – to appreciate the speech as art – one must closely examine how the text achieves its effect.
 This, in essence, is what AP Language and Composition: a class dedicated to the study of rhetoric, argumentation, and effective communication – of where language derives its power.

 Stapleton's fall discussion threads are open - scroll down!

 The 2017 summer reading assignment will center on Ta-Nehisi Coates’ Between the World and Me, which in 2015 was nominated for the Pulitzer Prize and won the National Book Award.
 Written as a letter from Coates to his teenaged son, the text is a book-length essay about race and the experience of being black in America.
 Because of the expectation that students conduct an annotations-heavy close, analytical reading of, among other things, Coates' rhetorical style, it is strongly suggested that they purchase a hard copy of the text.

-- Finally, students enrolled in the course will be expected to participate in several online forums where Between the World and Me will be discussed from multiple different angles.
+Finally, students enrolled in the course will be expected to participate in several online forums where Between the World and Me will be discussed from multiple different angles (scroll down!).